JJAmidei/JJAmidei/README.md

-I'm James.
-I am currently an undergraduate physics student at CU Denver.
-I am currently learning python for scientifc and mathematical modeling.
+Physics student at CU Denver.

 <!---
 JJAmidei/JJAmidei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.